radareorg/radare2-book/first_steps/basic_debugger_session.md

 <Press ':'>
 x @ esi
 ```
 To get help on visual mode, press `?`.
-To scroll help screen, use arrows.
-To exit help view, press `q`.
+To scroll the help screen, use arrows.
+To
+exit the help view, press `q`.

-A frequently used command is `dr`, to read or write values of target's general purpose registers.
+A frequently used command is `dr`, which is used to read or write values of the target's general purpose registers.
-For more compact registers value representation you might use `dr=` command.
+For a more compact register value representation you might use `dr=` command.
-You can also manipulate the hardware and extended/floating point registers.
+You can also manipulate the hardware and the extended/floating point registers.